 Easy Pizza Dough

-2 teaspoons honey
+- 2 teaspoons honey

 - 1 package (about 2¼ teaspoons) active dry yeast

 - ¾ cup warm water (100° to 110°)

 - 2¼ cups all-purpose flour (about 10 ounces), divided

-1/2 teaspoon salt
+- ½ teaspoon salt

-2 tablespoons cornmeal
+- 2 tablespoons cornmeal

 - Turn dough out onto a lightly floured surface.
-Knead until smooth and elastic- about 6 minutes (or use dough hook on your stand mixer); add enough of the remaining flour, 1 tablespoon at a time, to prevent dough from sticking to hands (dough will feel slightly sticky).
+Knead until smooth and elastic, about 6 minutes (or use dough hook on your stand mixer); add enough of the remaining flour, 1 tablespoon at a time, to prevent dough from sticking to hands (dough will feel slightly sticky).

-2. Place dough in a large bowl coated with cooking spray, turning to coat top.
+- Place dough in a large bowl coated with cooking spray, turning to coat top.
 Cover with a clean dishtowel and let rise in a warm place (85°), free from drafts, 30 minutes or until doubled in size.
 (Gently press two fingers into dough.
 If the indentation remains, the dough has risen enough.)

-4. To prepare pizza immediately, preheat a baking sheet or baking stone in the oven (on lowest rack) to 500 degrees F. Remove plastic wrap from the dough; discard and brush 2 teaspoons olive oil on the dough.
+- To prepare pizza immediately, preheat a baking sheet or baking stone in the oven (on lowest rack) to 500 degrees F. Remove plastic wrap from the dough; discard and brush 2 teaspoons olive oil on the dough.
 Use spatula to slide dough onto preheated baking sheet.
 Bake for 8 minutes.
 Then spread sauce and desired toppings onto the pre-baked crust.
 Move to the middle rack and bake for about 10 more minutes, until crust is golden & cheese melts.

 - To simulate a warm place for rising, turn on your oven briefly (30 seconds) and turn the oven light on too.
 Turn off the oven, place the pizza crust inside the oven & close the door.
 The oven will be warmer than your kitchen.

 - To freeze dough: Follow the recipe through the 1st rise, then punch the dough down (to expel gas & redistribute the yeast).
 Form the dough into a ball, lightly dust it with flour, and seal it in a heavy-duty zip bag.
 Freeze for up to 2 weeks.
 To use, thaw dough overnight in refrigerator; remove it from the fridge, and allow it to come to room temperature (about 30 minutes) before rolling it out and proceeding with the recipe as directed.